Database Matching Under Noisy Synchronization Errors: Extensions

 \begin{defn}{\textbf{(Adversarial Matching Capacity)}} The \emph{adversarial matching capacity} $C^{\text{adv}}(\delta)$ is the supremum of the set of all achievable rates corresponding to a database distribution $p_X$ and an adversary with a $\delta$-\emph{deletion budget} when there is identical repetition.
 More formally, \iftoggle{singlecolumn}{

 }{

-} where the dependence of the matching scheme $\hat{\Theta}_n$ on the database growth rate $R$ and the column deletion index set $I_{\text{del}}$ is omitted for brevity. \end{defn}
+} where the dependence of the matching scheme $\hat{\sigma}_n$ on the database growth rate $R$ and the column deletion index set $I_{\text{del}}$ is omitted for brevity. \end{defn}

-Note that in this setting, although the deletions are not random, the matching error is still a random variable due to the random natures of $\mathbf{D}^{(1)}$ and $\boldsymbol{\Theta}_n$.
+Note that in this setting, although the deletions are not random, the matching error is still a random variable due to the random natures of $\mathbf{X}$ and $\sigma_n$.
 In the proof of Theorem~\ref{thm:adversarialWm} below (Appendix~\ref{proof:adversarialWm}), we argue that in the adversarial setting, we can still convert deletions into erasures via the histogram-based repetition detection algorithm of Section~\ref{subsec:noiselessWm}.
-After the detection part, we use the following matching scheme: We first remove deleted columns from $\mathbf{D}^{(1)}$, and then perform exact sequence matching.
+After the detection part, we use the following matching scheme: We first remove deleted columns from $\mathbf{X}$, and then perform exact sequence matching, as described in Algorithm~\ref{alg:adversarialmatching} which has $O(m_n^2 n)$ runtime, similar to Algorithms~\ref{alg:identicalrepetitionmatching}-\ref{alg:rowwisematchingscheme}.

-We state our main result on the adversarial matching capacity in the following theorem: \begin{thm}{\textbf{(Adversarial Matching Capacity)}} Consider a database distribution $p_X$ and an adversary with a $\delta$-\emph{deletion budget} when there is identical repetition ($W_n=m_n$).
+We state our main result on the adversarial matching capacity in the following theorem: \begin{thm}{\textbf{(Adversarial Matching Capacity)}} Consider a database distribution $p_X$ and an adversary with a $\delta$-\emph{deletion budget} when there is identical repetition.
 Then the adversarial matching capacity is \iftoggle{singlecolumn}{

 }{

 } where $\hat{q} \triangleq \sum_{x\in\mathfrak{X}} p_X(x)^2$. \end{thm} \begin{proof} See Appendix~\ref{proof:adversarialWm}. \end{proof}